 The French region of Bordeaux has a fascinating history of wine production.
-Consequently, it has been branded the world’s wine capital.
+Consequently, it has been branded one of the world’s wine capitals.
 Bordeaux wine history dates back to the 17th century when grapes farming started flourishing in France.
-The Bordeaux region is situated in the Southwestern part of France and is widely known for its wine tourism.
+The Bordeaux region is situated in Southwestern France and is widely known for its wine tourism.
 It is an excellent base for tourism, tasting, and buying wine.
 Bordeaux’s extraordinary urban and architectural ensemble led UNESCO to add it to the World Heritage List in 2007.

-In the contemporary world, mentioning the city’s name evokes wine memories in any common individual or a wine enthusiast.
-How then did the city become synonymous with wine and be labelled the world’s wine capital?
-Follow this article as we take you through Bordeaux’s history, leading to the title.
+In the contemporary world, mentioning the city’s name evokes an image of wine in both wine enthusiasts and connoisseurs.
+How then did the city become synonymous with wine?

 The French region of Bordeaux has a long history of making some of the greatest wines in the world.
-With new clients, the Breton, the Hanseatic, and the Dutch, the city’s Golden Era started in the 17th century.
-Following the conclusion of France and Britain’s 100-year war, this period began.
-The new customers became instrumental in the wine business.
-Winemaking was a traditional practice, with winemakers producing clarets and white wines.
-Later on, these wines served as the prototypes for the modern Bordeaux wines.
+The city’s golden era started in the 17th century with the introduction of new clients, like the Bretons, Hanseatic, and the Dutch.
+At this time winemaking was a traditional practice, with winemakers producing both red and white wines.
+Later, these wines served as the prototypes for modern Bordeaux wines.

 New Golden Era

-A new golden era started in the 19th century, as Bordeaux experienced a burgeoning wine industry.
-During that time, wine production in the region doubled, wine exports increased, and the wineries received countless new customers.
-The French relationship with England got back on track, leading to improved demand for wine across the entire Western European region.
+A new golden era started in the 19th century, as Bordeaux’s wine industry experienced another period of growth.
+During that time, wine production in the region doubled, wine exports increased, and wineries received countless new customers.
+France’s relationship with England had greatly improved , leading to a greater demand for wine across not just England, but the entire Western European region.
 Moreover, new winemaking practices were adopted, improving Bordeaux wines.
-However, the region also faced challenges such as Powdery mildew and Phylloxera diseases.
+However, the region also faced challenges such as powdery mildew and phylloxera diseases.
 Nonetheless, despite all these challenges, Bordeaux rebounded, continuing its growth.

-The city is located at the centre of the world’s most famous wine regions, with vineyards spanning over 300000 acres.
-We know the Bordeaux region for producing more Cabernet Sauvignon and Merlot than any other region in the world.
+The city is located at the center of the one of the world’s most famous wine regions, with vineyards spanning over 300,000 acres.
+Bordeaux is known for producing some of the best Cabernet Sauvignon and Merlot in the world.
 It produces elegant wines with a unique character.

 The wines produced in the area have a reputation for being among the most costly in the world.
-The high demand and unique taste of Bordeaux wines have distinguished the city from other regions, building a solid history in the wine industry.
+The high demand and unique taste of Bordeaux wines have distinguished them from other regions, building a solid history in the wine industry.

 Terroir is an integral part of wine production.
 A region’s terroir affects the wine’s taste.
-Interestingly, “terroir” is a French word, translating to “land’s ability to produce agricultural products.”
-In the grape-farming terminology, terroir includes types of soil and climate, winemaking practices, and terrain conditions.
+Interestingly, “terroir” is a French word, referring to everything that goes into the grape growing process.
+Including the soil type, climate, winemaking practices, and terrain conditions, and more.
 A combination of these characteristics determines the success of a region’s wine.
-They make the Bordeaux wine region a unique terroir, allowing it to produce wines with unique and elegant tastes.
+The Bordeaux wine region has a unique terroir, allowing it to produce wines with a unique and elegant taste.

 Bordeaux’s terroir has some rare characteristics that add to the unique taste of its wines.
-They found some of the most renowned vineyards in the world in Bordeaux, which is the largest AOC in France.
-The high demand, prices, and genuine value show the wine quality for the money offered by the wines.
+Some of the most renowned wineries in the world are in Bordeaux.
 Most people around the world revere Bordeaux wines and have strived to replicate its winemaking practices.
 For instance, in the United States, winemakers employ French Oak and winemaking practices to produce Bordeaux-style wines.
-Besides their taste and quality, Bordeaux’s wines also come in different colours, including red, claret, white, and rose.
+Besides their taste and quality, Bordeaux’s wines also come in different styles including red, white, rose, and sweet dessert wines.

 Dourthe No. 1 Bordeaux Blanc by Nikoretro

 Bordeaux is home to grapes revered globally.
 The three grape varietals Cabernet Sauvignon, Sauvignon Blanc, and Merlot are the most notable.
-These characteristics have made Bordeaux a wine icon and referred to as the world wine capital.
-Besides, the region acts as a centre for most wine events historically and in the modern world.
-Due to all these qualities, traditions, characteristics, terroir, and unique aura, Bordeaux has become the world’s wine capital.
+These characteristics have made Bordeaux a wine icon and one of the top wine capitals of the world.

 Read: Things You Should Know About Bordeaux Wine Region